What is a liposarcoma?

 - Previous radiation therapy: Receiving radiation therapy can cause a liposarcoma to form years later.

-If a liposarcoma is suspected, doctors must distinguish the tumor from other possible soft tissue cancers, including gastrointestinal stromal tumor (GIST), leiomyosarcoma, and undifferentiated pleomorphic sarcoma (UPS).
+If a liposarcoma is suspected, your provider will first distinguish it from other fatty tumors and soft tissue sarcomas, including gastrointestinal stromal tumors (GIST), leiomyosarcoma, and undifferentiated pleomorphic sarcoma (UPS).